Sembcorp Marine is committed to manage the environmental, social and economic impacts across its value-supply chain.

 To mitigate procurement-related risks, Sembcorp Marine actively engages and monitors suppliers to ensure that they comply with stipulated delivery schedules, specification standards as well as ethical codes of conduct.
 Suppliers who have significant impact on project outcomes, including those providing critical materials, equipment and parts, are identified early and monitored closely throughout the project.

-Sembcorp Marine is also against the use of ‘conflict minerals’, defined as tin, tantalum, tungsten and gold from countries where the mining of these minerals is exploited by armed groups which perpetuate violence and human rights abuses.
+The Group also practises ethical sourcing and makes every effort to prevent conflict minerals from entering its supply chain.
+Conflict minerals are defined as tin, tantalum, tungsten and gold originating from conflict-affected or high-risk areas where the mining of these minerals is exploited by armed groups which perpetuate violence and human rights abuses.
 Sembcorp Marine’s suppliers are required to declare that they and their upstream partners do not use or procure the said substances and materials.

 Supply Chain Due Diligence